Meet Our Faculty

 Jazz Piano | MACMP Program Director

-A dedicated educator, Dr. Kim serves as a full-time faculty member at California Arts University, where she mentors the next generation of musicians.
-She has also taught at institutions such as One Stop College Prep School, Top Learning Center, Nam Ju Hee Music Academy, Modern Applied Music Academy, and Serendip Music Academy.
+A dedicated educator, Dr. Kim serves as a full-time faculty member at California Arts University, where she mentors emerging musicians in contemporary performance, musicianship, and professional artistry.
+She has also taught at One Stop College Prep School, Top Learning Center, Nam Ju Hee Music Academy, Modern Applied Music Academy, and Serendip Music Academy.

 Mikyung Lim